19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

+(2A) The Second Schedule and any rules made under paragraph 11 of that Schedule shall apply, with such modifications as may be prescribed under subsection (3), to the provision, by a foreign lawyer registered by the Attorney-General under section 130I, on or after the date of commencement of section 15 of the Legal Profession (Amendment)Act 2011, of services which —

+(a) are rendered in connection with his practice of Singapore law; and

+(b) are not of the quality which it is reasonable to expect of him.

-(3) The Minister may, after consulting the Attorney-General, make rules to prescribe the modifications to be made to the Second Schedule and any rules made under paragraph 11 of that Schedule for the purposes of subsection (2).
+(3) The Minister may, after consulting the Attorney-General, make rules to prescribe the modifications to be made to the Second Schedule and any rules made under paragraph 11 of that Schedule for the purposes of subsections (2) and (2A).

 [8/2011 wef 03/05/2011]